 But perhaps the most important question humans will face without God is the question of purpose.
 What’s the point of it all, why are we here?
 Science can’t answer that question.
 Philosophy can’t give respite either.
 Only theology can give us an answer.
 We exist at God’s pleasure.
 (Revelation 4:11)

 If you’ll like to be set free from the brutality of the law of sin and death please pray this prayer: Father I acknowledge that I am a sinner, that Jesus Christ died for me, that you raised him from the dead.
 Please forgive me Father.
 I accept Jesus today as my Lord and my Saviour.
-Amen.In essence, the only reason man has authority over nature is because he’s made in the likeness of… Click To Tweet
+Amen.In essence, the only reason man has authority over nature is because he’s made in the likeness of God, and he’s a donee of authority.
+Click To Tweet